HomeContactBlogAbout usLinks

 English Electric Lightning

-One of these Aircraft, T.5 XS452 was bought by Tony Hulls which he restored back to taxable condition.
+One of these aircraft (T.5 XS452) was bought by Tony Hulls which he restored back to taxiable condition.
 Which subsequently was bought by Mike Beachyhead and dismantled and shipped out to South Africa, where it was rebuilt to flying condition.
-Tony then purchased the remaining T.5 XS458 and brought the Aircraft back into taxable condition.
-The Aircraft makes regular fast taxi runs down Cranfield's runway.
+Tony then purchased the remaining T.5 (XS458) and brought the aircraft back into taxiable condition.
+The aircraft makes regular fast taxi runs down Cranfield's runway.

 Images courtesy of Jon Mynard